 This summer, in partnership with a local charter school called Baxter Academy for Technology and Science, we run a one-week sailing voyage on the Gulf Coast of Maine.
 Aboard our 131-foot schooner, you'll learn as much about teamwork as navigation.

-The Science and Sea voyage will focus on sustainable fisheries, exploring our region’s interdependent saltwater ecology and economy.
-In addition to field studies, you’ll meet professionals working with lobster, salmon, seaweed and oyster farms along the Maine coast.
-And aboard our 130-foot schooner, you’ll learn as much about teamwork as navigation.
+This Science and Sea program focuses on sustainable fisheries, exploring our region’s interdependent saltwater ecology and economy.
+In addition to field studies, the students will meet with professionals working with lobster, salmon, seaweed, and oyster farms along the Maine coast.
+Students will work alongside a Baxter science instructor and earn academic credit for their research.

 The summer program begins on July 7, 2018 in Portland, Maine.

 The one-week voyage ends on July 14, 2018 at Portland Yacht Services: 100 W Commercial Street in Portland.